 Who is eligible to apply?

 Students enter the Horizons summer session in the grade they are in when they apply.
 In other words, to apply for the kindergarten class, the student must be in kindergarten at the time of application.
+To apply for PreK, the student should be entering kindergarten in the fall of the year they are applying to Horizons.

 How do I apply for my child?